radioqueues/radioqueues/README.md

 ## TODO: Important Features

-- Handle exclusion of recently played music from subset-sum
+- subset-sum of 69 Minute queue did not finish

-- Playing entries based on current time
+- automatically start playing entries based on current time
 - scheduling queues, that have already been scheduled must not be modified, when they are in the past
 - do not enqueue entries/queues into the past
-- on playing of an empty subset-sum queue, make sure to recalcualte the request duration based on current time and scheduled time of next entry
 - if a entry is moved around, offsets of a referenced queues (and its entries) must be updated
 - prevent adding new entries at the end of a queue, if the queue is completely in the past
 - visually mark past entries and queues (grey background?)
+- shorten a subset-sum queue, if it is followed by unscheduled queues or if a scheduled queue is added inside its timeframe

 - in addition to drag&drop from file-manager, add a "multi file opening dialog"